OrchardCMS/OrchardCore/src/docs/reference/modules/Resources/README.md

     </body>
     ```

+!!! note
+    When using tag helpers in Razor you must take a direct reference to the `OrchardCore.ResourceManagement` nuget package in each theme or module that uses the tag helpers.
+This is not required when using Liquid.

 ### Logging

 If you register a resource by name and it is not found this will be logged as an error in your `App_Data/Logs` folder.